Pylons/pyramid/docs/narr/events.rst

 The return value of a subscriber function is ignored.
-Subscribers to the same event type are not guaranteed to be called in any particular order relative to each another.
+Subscribers to the same event type are not guaranteed to be called in any particular order relative to each other.

 All the concrete :mod:`repoze.bfg` event types are documented in the :ref:`events_module` API documentation.